Building cyber resilience: An imperative for surviving today’s and tomorrow’s threats

 - Boardroom sponsorship: While the board needs access to cyber expertise for budget allocation and risk oversight and governance, security, risk and business continuity leaders often struggle to translate IT risks into a business language the board understands.

 Harness the full power of your enterprise applications

 Why is it important to build resilience?

 Over the past few years, cybersecurity technologies have evolved by leaps and bounds.
 We are getting better at securing our network perimeters, and threat intelligence today is powered by artificial intelligence (AI).
 But adversaries are now as equipped and resourceful as legitimate business organizations – and they only need to get it right once, while we need to be right all the time.
-The Ponemon report also indicates that business organizations face more than a 32 percent likelihood of a material data breach by 2020.
+The Ponemon report – Cost of Data Breach Study: Impact of Business Continuity Management also indicates that business organizations face more than a 32 percent likelihood of a material data breach by 2020.

 As fragmented approaches to cybersecurity increasingly prove ineffective against emerging threats, a more strategic, cyber resilience-based approach to managing cyber risks is rapidly gaining ground.
 Cyber resilience is a unified approach combining ongoing cybersecurity with data protection and disaster recovery methods, designed to protect against and rapidly recover from disruptive cyber incidents.

 Innovation to help businesses build cyber resilience